Where SMSF member is overseas, missing, dead or of unsound mind.

 The person the company appoints is called an “attorney”.
 Our company POA is flexible.
 The company appoints:

-A company acts through its directors.
+A SMSF company acts through its directors.
+(The Directors are also the Members of the SMSF.)
 Directors sign documents and make decisions for the company.
 What if the director is missing, sick or unable to act?
 The company loses its ability to act.
 Without a functioning director, a company is a ship without a rudder.

 The company, itself, may appoint an attorney.
 This is via a company power of attorney.
 Under the corporate POA, the attorney has the power to do and sign things for the company.
 This includes signing documents and making company decisions.